 Campus-Based Master’s in Communication Programs in Wyoming

 UW offers master’s students the choice between completing a research-oriented thesis or a professional project as their final graduation requirement.
 Those who pursue the traditional thesis option will take 27 credit hours of coursework, in addition to four hours of thesis credits.
 The professional project option requires 30 course credits and three hours of credits associated with the graduate project.
-Students enrolled in the COJO Graduate Program on a full-time basis (nine credits a semester) have until the end of their second semester to decide which thesis (research or project) they wish to complete.
+Students enrolled in the MA program on a full-time basis (nine credits a semester) have until the end of their second semester to decide which thesis (research or project) they wish to complete.

 Online Master’s in Communication Programs in Wyoming